 Recent elections are usually very close, victors winning only by a 2 or 3 percent margin.

-The transition to democracy was not easy.
+The transition from dictatorship to democracy in Costa Rica was not easy.
 The history of the period provided by Viva Costa Rica has a good overview/description that reads in part:

 Costa Rica’s political system is defined by the 1949 Constitution as a democratic republic run by an elected president and the Council of Government, a 19-member cabinet.
 The Legislative Assembly, composed of 57 elected members, represents the country’s seven provinces.
 Candidates for the presidential election must be secular citizens, and are only allowed to serve one term.